picosonic/js13k-2022/devdiary/diary.md

 Added 8-bit font (used in previous competitions) and a writer library.

 Moved sprites onto a separate canvas than the tiles.

+Draw characters to sprite canvas, and moved sprite drawing to vsync handler.

+Added some test levels, 2d platformer scratch level, top down maze and spritesheet test.

+Looked up how to do flipped drawImage, seems a bit hacky.

+Added initial platformer movement system.

+Added sprite animation.

+Fixed issue where sprite x or y with fractional values would render slightly blurry.